gurafu-docs/open-weather-map-graphql/_pages/getting-started/0-introduction.md

 ---
-title: Open Weather Map GraphQL API
+title: Introduction
-permalink: /
+permalink: /open-weather-map/introduction/
 ---

-A GraphQL Proxy for the popular Open Weather Map API.
+Welcome to the Open Weather Map GraphQL API!
+This API allows you to interact with the Open Weather Map service using GraphQL queries and mutations.

 Key Features: